 Danubiana Meulensteen Art Museum

 Founded by Dutch entrepreneur, art lover Gerard Meulensteen and writer, art enthusiast Vincent Polakovic, the Danubiana Museum is a modern platform built on a peninsula strip park.
-With the open location and Danube River encompassing the property, the museum's lawn holds outdoor exhibitions of sculptures.
+With the open location and Danube River encompassing the property, the museum's lawn holds outdoor sculptures exhibitions.
 Paintings, prints and books are displayed inside the modern structure.
 An art shop is also available for souvenirs and cards.

 Address: Vodné dielo, Cunovo, Bratislava, Slovakia